jarokaz/Azure_AI_Infrastructure/Labs/Lab01-SingleGPU/readme.md

 ## Create the workshop's resource group and storage
 All Azure resources created during the workshop will be hosted in the same resource group.
 It will simplify navigation and clean-up.
 This streamlined approach will work well for the workshop but does not represent the best practice for more complex production deployments.
 Refer to you organization's Azure guidance when setting up production grade environments.

+The shared storage resources created during this labe will also be utilized by the following labs.

-## Login to your Azure subscription
+### Login to your Azure subscription
 ```
 az login
 ```